Metropolitan Avenue/Lorimer Street station: History

-Contract 4 of the Dual Contracts, adopted on March 4, 1913 between New York City and the Brooklyn Rapid Transit Company (BRT; later the Brooklyn–Manhattan Transit Corporation, or BMT), included a subway route under 14th Street, to run to Canarsie in Brooklyn; this became the BMT's Canarsie Line.
+Contract 4 of the Dual Contracts, adopted on March 4, 1913, between New York City and the Brooklyn Rapid Transit Company (BRT; later the Brooklyn–Manhattan Transit Corporation, or BMT), included a subway route under 14th Street, to run to Canarsie in Brooklyn; this became the BMT's Canarsie Line.
 Booth and Flinn was awarded the first contract for the line, namely a tunnel under the East River, in January 1916.
 That May, the commission reviewed bids for section 4, running from Bedford Avenue to Manhattan Avenue in Brooklyn, including the Lorimer Street station; Mason and Hanger submitted a low bid of $1.847 million for this section.
 The Station Finish Corporation was contracted to build the stations in Brooklyn.
 Track-laying in the tunnels between Sixth and Montrose Avenues started in the last week of October 1922.
 On June 30, 1924, the section between Sixth Avenue in Manhattan and Montrose Avenue in Brooklyn opened, including the Lorimer Street station.

 Plans for a crosstown subway line were floated as early as 1912.
 In 1923, a plan for such a line, to be operated by the BRT was adopted by the city, but Mayor John Francis Hylan announced his opposition to it the next year.
 Eventually, the line was moved and incorporated into the city's Independent Subway System (IND).
 The Metropolitan Avenue station opened when the section of the Crosstown Line south of Nassau Avenue was completed and connected to the IND Culver Line on July 1, 1937.

-Originally, passengers who wished to transfer between the Canarsie and Crosstown lines had to pay a separate fare, because the BMT and IRT were competing companies.
+Originally, passengers who wished to transfer between the Canarsie and Crosstown lines had to pay a separate fare, because the BMT and IND were competing companies.
 On July 1, 1948, eight years after the three operators of New York's subways were unified into a single entity, the transfer passageway was reconfigured to be inside fare control, thus permitting free transfers between lines.

 In 2019, the MTA announced that the station would become ADA-accessible as part of the agency's 2020–2024 Capital Program.
 A contract for five elevators at the station (three for the Canarsie Line platforms and two for the Crosstown Line platforms) was awarded in December 2020.
 A street-to-mezzanine elevator for the Crosstown Line platforms was added to the contract, resulting in a total of six elevators.
 All elevators opened on April 1, 2024.
 The transfer passageway between the Canarsie and Crosstown lines is not accessible, so an out-of-system transfer for disabled riders is provided using OMNY farecard readers.
 The passageway to the Manhattan-bound Canarsie Line platform has stairs, and the passageway to the Canarsie-bound platform has a ramp that is not accessible.